Ehdunhackme/Magnetic-Field-of-Cylindrical-Axially-Magnetized-Ring/README.md

 # Magnetic Field of Cylindrical Magnetic Ring
+## Project Description

 This project simulates and visualizes the magnetic field produced by a cylindrical magnetic ring in the x-y plane.
-The simulation employs the Biot-Savart law and includes vector field visualization as well as a field strength heatmap.
-This is an early beta version of the simulation.
-As such, the code might contain errors or inaccuracies.
-Feedback and contributions are welcome to improve its accuracy and functionality.
+The simulation employs the Biot-Savart law to calculate the magnetic field and includes both vector field visualization and a field strength heatmap.

+## Methodology

+The magnetic field is computed using a brute-force approach, iterating over a grid of points and summing the contributions from differential current elements on the ring.
+This method provides a straightforward but computationally intensive way to calculate the magnetic field.

 ## Changable Parameters
 ```